top of page

 A Guide to Mount Field National Park

-Mount Field National Park is located just over an hour's drive from the centre of Hobart, and is home to a great variety of scenery ranging from temperate rainforest to alpine peaks.
-With a rich diversity, stunning landscapes and a number of different hiking options to suit everyone (see below for more detail), this is one of the best national parks in Tasmania, even more so if you love to go hiking.
+Mount Field National Park is an iconic location in Tasmania and is home to a great variety of scenery ranging from temperate rainforest to alpine peaks.
+Located just over an hour's drive from the centre of Hobart, it contains a rich diversity of flora and fauna, stunning landscapes and a number of different hiking options to suit everyone (see below for more detail).
+This is one of the best national parks in Tasmania, even more so if you love to go hiking.

 Where - Located west of Hobart, take the Brooker Highway north out of the city and follow the signs for New Norfolk.
 Pass through the town and follow the signs for Westerway and then Mount Field National Park.
 The Visitor Centre is located over the Tyenna River, just off Gordon River Road.